leanchess/leanchess.github.io/index.md

   from the set of Chess moves that are legal from the current position according to the FIDE rules.

 Since LeanChess seems to fail this test, it cannot be considered a **full chess** implementation.
-Yet, it is:
+Yet, it is

 * recognisably chess,
 * very playable,